 Where Avada does excel is layouts.

 The theme comes with 30 complete theme skins (child themes), which they refer to as theme demos.
 These theme demos completely transform your website and effectively make Avada 30 WordPress themes for the price of one.
+Each theme demo is much more complex and in-depth than the layout packs offered in Divi.

 Each theme demo can be previewed before you install it on your website.